 Shipping to Logz.io

-By making a few adjustments to your Metricbeat configuration file, metrics can be sent to the Logz.io ELK Stack for analysis and visualization.
+By making a few adjustments to your Metricbeat configuration file, you can send metrics to the Logz.io ELK Stack for analysis and visualization.

 First, you will need to download an SSL certificate to use encryption: